zubkov-andrei/pg_profile/README.md

 Now you can view file _report_194_198.html_ in any web browser.

 This AWR-like report will contain several tables describing database cluster load profile.
 Here you will find queries, with most time elapsed, most gets, most reads, I/O waits, and so on.
 You will see per database statistics, such as hit ratio, calls, reads, and so on.
 There will be statistics for database objects - most DML-intensive tables, most scanned tables, most growth tables, and so on.
 Finally, you will be reported on most readed tables and indexes.
+### What you need to remember...
+1. PostgreSQL collects execution statistics __after__ execution is complete.
+If single execution of a statement lasts for several snapshots, it will affect statistics of only last snapshot (in which it was completed).
+1. When this extension is in use reset of any PostgreSQL statistics may affect accuracy of a next snapshot.
+## TODO-list
+- Some sort of "baselines" - snapshot series, excluded from default retention policy
+- Differential reports